-Newspaper/Electronic

-Advertising: Where the

-contract is to be let by a

-board or governing body

-of the State government

-or of a State institution,

-proposals shall be invited

-by advertisement in a

-newspaper having general

-circulation in the State of

-North Carolina."
+Newspaper/Electronic Advertising: Where the contract is to be let by a board or governing body of the State government or of a State institution, proposals shall be invited by advertisement in a newspaper having general circulation in the State of North Carolina."

-(GS 143-129 (b)) The Sunday editions of the major newspapers in the State are usually selected for their larger circulation.
+(GS 143-129 (b)) The

+Sunday editions of the major newspapers in the State are usually selected for their larger circulation.
 Other days are not excluded but may be less effective in attracting bidders.
 In addition to the newspapers, the State Interactive Purchasing System (IPS) is the electronic notification system for all State purchasing, designer solicitations and construction bidding.
+Constituent institutions of the UNC system submit advertisements electronically through the UNC web site which are then also placed on the State IPS site.

 Upon approval to bid by SCO for State agencies and Community Colleges, provide an e-copy of the final completed Notice to Bidders to the State Construction Office for posting on the State IPS website.
+Elapsed Time from Advertisement to Bid Opening "Bids may not be received until at least seven (7) days have lapsed from the date of advertisement," according to GS143-129 (b).
+The statute requires a minimum of at least seven (7) full days elapsed time between the date of publication and the date of the opening of bids.